Cherry Hill (Albany, New York): History

 In 1768, at the age of 21, Philip Kiliaen van Rensselaer married Maria Sanders, the daughter of another prominent Albany family.
 At the time the city was still small, largely limited to the area of the current downtown, from which the stockade had only recently been removed.
 From the family home on South Pearl Street, he continued the family's mercantile business, selling imports from the West Indies and buying local forest and farm products to ship down the Hudson via the sloops that carried much of the era's trade in the region.

-During this time, he began building a farmstead on family land located south of what was, at the time, the city limits.
+During this time, van Rensselaer began building a farmstead on family land located south of what was, at the time, the city limits.
 In the Revolutionary War he served on the local Committee of Correspondence, and later serving as a civilian liaison on the supply chain.
 By the end of the war Phillip Schuyler, who had his own large farm and house south of the city, trusted him to command ten men and oversee the storage of ordnance.

 In 1787, with the war behind him and independence achieved, van Rensselaer hired local carpenter Isaac Packard to replace the older, existing house on the farm, which he now called Cherry Hill, with the current structure.
 The house combined a Georgian body with a gambrel roof, commonly found on the Dutch Colonial houses van Rensselaer's ancestors (and indeed many of Albany's earlier settlers) had built.
 The family and its many children moved in later that year.

-van Rensselaer kept building up the farm, and by 1790 it was almost a thousand acres (400 ha).
-That year's census reports that he had established a tannery and brewery on the property.
-In 1794 he was elected the first supervisor of the newly created Town of Bethlehem.